orbingol/rw3dm/README.md

-# RW3DM - Rhino 3DM file reader/writer in Python
+# RW3DM - Extract NURBS curves and surfaces from Rhino .3DM files

-RW3DM is a Python module for reading and writing OpenNURBS/Rhino .3DM files in Python.
+RW3DM is a Python module for extracting NURBS curves and surfaces from OpenNURBS/Rhino .3DM files.
 It uses [OpenNURBS](https://github.com/mcneel/opennurbs) library for reading and writing .3DM files and [pybind11](https://github.com/pybind/pybind11) to generate Python wrappers for the reading and writing functions.